‘RHOA’ Kandi Burruss Claims Porsha Williams Offered Oral Sex And Kissed Her

 A post shared by Porsha Dyanne Williams (@porsha4real) on

 Porsha, 35, upset Kandi, 40, after she spread rumors that she was a secret lesbian who was “trapped” in the closet.

-Although Kandi later admitted that it was no secret and she had definitely
+Kandi later admitted it was no secret and that she had definitely

 “hooked up with a chick before,” even claiming that her “accuser” Porsha was one of those women.

 The gossip that Porsha Williams created ignited a big fight between the ladies on a camping trip during the most recent episode of The Real Housewives of Atlanta.
 Kandi insisted that she was only angry because Porsha came on to her one night at a late night club and even allowed Burruss’ husband Todd Tucker to get involved.

 “I’ve had my own experience with her.”